Vera-Project/vera-old/README.md

 Vera will create a `.db` file on first boot named `database.db`, This is where Veras AI model is stored.

-An existing database can be used just by copying it to the Vera directory and making sure it is called `vera_logs.db`.
+An existing database can be used just by copying it to the Vera directory and making sure it is called `database.db`.

 Our pre-trained model is available on [our discord server.](https://discord.gg/jeXnXqH)